Del Frisco's Restaurant Group

-Del Frisco's Restaurant Group is an American steakhouse restaurant chain company which focuses on steaks.
+Del Frisco's Restaurant Group, Inc. was an American steakhouse restaurant chain company which focuses on steaks.
 The company was founded in 1981 and became public in 2012.
-Del Frisco's Restaurant Group currently operates Del Frisco's Double Eagle Steak House, Del Frisco's Grille, Barcelona Wine Bar and Bartaco with 73 locations across 16 states in the United States.
+Del Frisco's Restaurant Group operated Del Frisco's Grille and Del Frisco's Double Eagle Steak House in the United States.
 Market capitalization at the end of 2017 was US$327.84M.

 History

 On September 21, 2018, Del Frisco's sold Sullivan's Steakhouse to Romano's Macaroni Grill for 32 million dollars (USD).

-In June 2019 Del Frisco accepted an offer from L Catterton in the vicinity of $650 million cash.
-L Catterton will also purchase Del Frisco stock for $8.00 a share, as June 26, 2019 the closing price of Del Frisco stock was $7.94.
+In June 2019, Del Frisco accepted an offer from L Catterton in the vicinity of $650 million cash.
+L Catterton will also purchase Del Frisco stock for $8.00 a share, as June 26, 2019, the closing price of Del Frisco stock was $7.94.

+In September 2019, Landry's acquired Del Frisco's Restaurant Group for around $650 million.